What Are the Disadvantages of Marrying an Inmate?

 Marrying someone with a criminal record does not require any additional steps or paperwork when it comes to the marriage itself.
 It’s important to note that many of the issues that face those married to someone with a criminal record apply to ex-convict and relationship of a romantic nature that doesn’t involve marriage.

 The disadvantages of having a criminal record are very similar to the disadvantages of marrying or dating someone with a criminal record.
-The biggest and most prevalent issue for most individuals is how to pass a background check.
+The biggest and most prevalent issue for most individuals is how to clear a background check.

 Individuals with criminal records will have a lot more difficulty passing pre-employment background checks and finding suitable work.
 The same is true for a tenant background check as well as landlords are able to deny individuals with felony records.1